Types of Reusable Pads

 Washable cloth pads and menstrual cups are both reusable menstrual products.
 They are both good alternatives to the commonly known and used disposable sanitary napkin.
 Some women adopt the cup; others are more comfortable with a reusable washable pad.
 The cup is inserted into the vagina.
-For school and college students, washable cloth pads are the recommended choice.
+For youngsters and especially school students, washable cloth pads are the best recommended choice.

 A wet bag is not really wet.
 It is designed to hold your used cloth pads until you are ready to wash them.
 Some women hold the used pad under a running tap for a minute, squeeze out the blood and then put the wet pad in the wet bag to be stored until it can be washed later.
 Some others just fold the used pad and put it away in the wet bag.
 After every use, or at the end of the cycle, the wet bag can be washed.

 - 8. What are reusable pantyliners ?

 Pantyliners are used by several women during the regular days of the month to absorb the vaginal discharge.
 Just like women are shifting to washable cloth pads for menstrual hygiene, many women are adopting reusable and washable pantyliners instead of disposable ones.
 The reasons are the same – creation of less waste, saving money and no hazards to health.